ViDaB-Lab/viSUM/README.md

 viSUM is still in active development and benchmarking.
 At the time of this release, we have performed preliminary benchmarksof the current version (read more below), but we still need to test a complete fresh-install, and we are in the process of a secondary benchmark using the same test dataset used to access the performance of geNomad.

 Overall, this is a beta release, the main archecture should remain stable for the alpha release, however, we are fine tuning some decision making to balance sensitivity and false-positivity.
 So, please report any issues you come across!

+**List of stuff to add**

+1. Functional annotation module.
+2. Add optional LucaVirus in discovery module (https://github.com/LucaOne/LucaVirus).

+The hope is viSUM becomes field-driven, if you have any suggestions for additions that would be useful, please let us know.

 ## How it works